Property Partnership

 A Living Showroom

-Outbuildings we develop on the property serve as working demonstrations — home offices, she-sheds, covered workshops — that other hillside neighbors visit before commissioning their own.
+Outbuildings we develop on a Partnership property serve as working demonstrations — home offices, she-sheds, covered workshops — that other hillside neighbors visit before commissioning their own.
 Your property earns a quiet reputation in the community.
-The wine cellar above is an outbuilding — temperature and humidity controlled, built on a concrete slab, finished like a proper room.
-That is what a showroom looks like when it’s built to last.

 Standing on the cast concrete roof deck of a steel and glass canyon home — Beverly Hills, Laurel Canyon.
 Fire trucks cannot reach this address.